 - Identifies opportunities for technical studies and research to address issues related to development of U.S. infrastructure, use of equipment, development of operational procedures, and safety, health and environmental performance.

-The General Membership Committee addresses the needs of non-oil company members such as service companies, drilling contractors, and other suppliers to the oil and natural gas industry.
+The Service, Supply and Technology Committee (SSTC) addresses the needs of non-oil company members such as service companies, drilling contractors, and other suppliers to the oil and natural gas industry.
 Members can provide services to any industry segment, including upstream, downstream, marine or pipeline.

 - Works closely with all other industry segments to promote the shared interests of the industry.